 Drinking enough pure clean water is one of the most important things we can do for overall health.
 In most cases, water alone is wonderful.
 When there’s hot weather or we’re exercising and sweating though we lose minerals through our sweat.
 A homemade electrolyte drink can help replenish minerals and remedy electrolyte imbalances.

-Plain water doesn’t contain high levels of electrolytes.
-The body loses a lot of minerals during exercise.
-It can be helpful to add electrolytes and minerals to help rehydration after times of high-intensity exercise or lots of sweating.
-This doesn’t mean we should all be drinking electrolyte drinks on the regular, but they are helpful at times …
+Plain water doesn’t have high levels of electrolytes.
+And our body loses a lot of minerals during exercise and hot weather.
+Adding electrolytes and minerals helps with rehydration after times of high-intensity exercise or lots of sweating.
+They’re also useful during times of illness if someone has vomiting or diarrhea to maintain fluid balance.

-The beach was busy so it took them a couple of hours to bring our water.
 At that point, I noticed I was getting a headache.
 I started drinking water but the headache got worse and I also started having a rapid pulse, dizziness, and nausea.
 Even after drinking lots of water I still had dehydration and heat exhaustion symptoms.

-So after several hours of sitting in an international hospital getting hydrated with IVs, I couldn’t help but think how much easier, cheaper, and less painful things would have been if I’d remembered the ingredients for this electrolyte drink while traveling.
+After several hours of sitting in a hospital getting hydrated with IVs, I couldn’t help but think how much easier, cheaper, and less painful things would have been if I’d remembered my DIY electrolyte drink.

 Why Not Regular Sports Electrolyte Drinks?

-I’m all for re-hydrating, but are the monopotassium phosphate, mystery “natural flavors,” and artificial dyes really necessary?
+I’m all for rehydrating, but are the preservatives, mystery flavors, and artificial dyes really necessary?
 I know from experience that these ingredients typically make me feel terrible and just aren’t worth it.
 Now when I need something more than water to hydrate I make my own version.

 Natural Sports Electrolyte Drink Recipe